aweary/microbe.js/README.md

 ## Rendering

-Microbe implements `consolidate.js` which means you can use any of the supported engines.
+Microbe.js implements `consolidate.js` which means you can use any of the supported engines.
 [Check their repo](https://github.com/tj/consolidate.js) for a comprehensive list.

 You have to set a rendering engine if you're going to be using the `res.render` method, otherwise an error will be thrown.